 Both artists graduated with the Bachelor of Circus Arts as solo artists on the vertical rope and have been working since autumn 2018 together as "Hyldra Collective".
 Together, they are looking for new interpretations of the medium vertical rope.

-Is there actually anything of existence ever standing still?
-Many breaths are taken in a day, a few days form a week and when the amount of weeks we live is counted, how can we circulate through life only once?
+Is there actually ever anything of existence standing still?
+Many breaths are taken in a day, a few days form a week and when the amount of weeks we live is counted, how is it that we circulate through life only once?
 It´s just a matter of looking at magnitudes to discover how everything evolves in repetitive circulation just as atoms, planets and solar systems spiral and turn through cycles.